Water deer: Communication

 Water deer are capable of emitting several sounds.
-The main call is a bark, and this has more of a growling tone when compared with the sharper yap of a muntjac.
-The bark is used as an alarm, and water deer will bark repeatedly at people and each other for reasons unknown.
-If challenged during the rut, a buck will emit a clicking sound.
-It is uncertain how this unique sound is generated, although it is possibly by using its molar teeth.
-During the rut, a buck following a doe will make a weak whistle or squeak.
-The does emit a soft pheep to call to their fawns, whilst an injured deer will emit a screaming wail.
+The main call is a bark, which has more of a growling tone when compared with the sharper yap of a muntjac.
+The bark is used as an alarm, and water deer bark repeatedly at people and each other for reasons unknown.
+If challenged during the rut, a buck emits a clicking sound.
+How this unique sound is generated is unknown, although it is made possibly by using its molar teeth.
+During the rut, a buck following a doe makes a weak whistle or squeak.
+The does emit a soft "pheep" to call to their fawns, whilst an injured deer can emit a screaming wail.

 Reproduction

-During the annual rut in November and December, the male will seek out and follow females, giving soft squeaking contact calls and checking for signs of estrus by lowering his neck and rotating his head with ears flapping.
+During the annual rut in November and December, the male seeks out and follows females, giving soft, squeaking, contact calls and checking for signs of estrus by lowering his neck and rotating his head with ears flapping.
 Scent plays an important part in courtship, with both animals sniffing each other.
 Mating among water deer is polygynous, with most females being mated inside the buck's territory.
 After repeated mountings, copulation is brief.

-Water deer have been known to produce up to seven young, but two to three is normal for this species, the most prolific of all deer.
-The doe often gives birth to her spotted young in the open, but they are quickly taken to concealing vegetation, where they will remain most of the time for up to a month.
+Water deer have been known to produce up to seven young, but two or three is normal for this species, the most prolific of all deer.
+The doe often gives birth to her spotted young in the open, but they are quickly taken to concealing vegetation, where they remain most of the time for up to a month.
 During these first few weeks, fawns come out to play.
-Once driven from the natal territory in late summer, young deer sometimes continue to associate with each other, later separating to begin their solitary existence.
+Once driven from the natal territory in late summer, young deer sometimes continue to associate with each other, later separating to begin their solitary existences.
 Young water deer are also known to grow faster and be more precocious in comparison to other similar species.